balena-io-experimental/office-lock/README.md

 # office-lock
 Resin based RFID lock system used to get into our office.

+Unlock the door using any of the supported key types or by making a GET request to the API endpoint with the secret key.

-Supports the following key types:
+Support key types:
  - NFC/RFID Type 1 thru 4 tags
  - Oyster cards
  - Contactless debit cards